What is the Healthiest Cutting Board Material? Our Top 3 List

 Plastic cutting boards are widely used in both commercial and domestic kitchens due to their affordability, lightweight nature, and ease of maintenance.
 They are typically made from materials like polyethylene (HDPE), which are non-porous and resistant to moisture.

 To maintain the healthiness of plastic cutting boards, it is important to replace them when they become excessively worn or develop deep knife grooves.
-Regular cleaning with hot soapy water and occasional sanitizing can help eliminate bacteria.
+Regular cleaning with hot soapy water and sanitizing can help eliminate bacteria.
 Color-coded plastic cutting boards can be used to differentiate between different food groups and minimize cross-contamination risks.

 If you're looking for plant-based bioplastic (PLA) cutting boards derived from renewable, organic sources such as corn starch or sugar cane, make sure they are moisture resistant.
 Many are not moisture, heat or acid resistant.
 Those labeled 'dishwasher safe' are water-resistant.